Growth of Structure in Multi-species Wave Dark Matter: Introduction

 On the observational front, the effects of warmth and Poisson-like isocurvature fluctuations can be accessible even when they are present in a subdominant component.
 Such isocurvature would seed perturbations in the dominant species, and the resulting spectrum of density variations can be influenced by a variety of scale-dependent effects in either of the dark matter components.
 Our framework naturally includes the effects of free streaming, effective pressure support due to random motion, wave-dynamical ``quantum pressure'', and the scale dependence of the intrinsic isocurvature perturbations.
 All of these effects can combine to yield a wide variety of density power spectra, and we provide several examples.

 We provide a detailed derivation of the growth of density perturbations in multi-species dark matter.
 Our derivation is more cumbersome compared to our recent works \cite{Amin:2025dtd} and \cite{Amin:2025sla}, where we considered a single species.
 The results and implications, however, can be stated in a relatively straightforward manner.
-With this in mind, we start by providing a summary of the main results first (section \ref{sec:summaryPS}) and a discussion of relevant physical scales, along with some concrete examples of muti-species power spectra (section \ref{sec:ExamplesScales}).
+With this in mind, we start by providing a summary of the main results first (section \ref{sec:summaryPS}) and a discussion of relevant physical scales, along with some concrete examples of multi-species power spectra (section \ref{sec:ExamplesScales}). \ma{We provide details of the numerical algorithm and code in section \ref{sec:Num}}.
 We end with a Summary and Discussion in section \ref{sec:summary}.
 A detailed derivation of the main results is provided in Appendix \ref{sec:Derivation}, while Appendix \ref{sec:AdAlt} contains an alternative approach to one part of the derivation.